Skip to main content

 Momence does not currently have a pdf option.
 But you can download payroll reports (and others), open them with a spreadsheet app like Excel, Numbers, or Sheets, and save them as PDFs.

-To see your options > download the file from the reports page your on in Momence.
+To see your options > download the file from the reports page you're on in Momence.

-Open your downloads folder and right click the file > then click 'Open with'.
-Here's how it looks on a mac.
-It should be similar on a PC.
+Open your downloads folder and right click the file > then click 'Open with' and choose your spreadsheet app.

 Within each app, there should be a PDF option.
 For instance, in the Numbers app, use File > Export To > PDF.